Ukraine’s northeastern front could decide new battle lines

 Time is of the essence here, so speed and cohesion is the goal of the exercises that combine reserve tank and the infantry assault units.

-“Synchronization will be important to halt Russian offensives toward Ukrainian defensive lines,” said Col. Petro Skyba, commander of the 3rd Separate Tank Iron Brigade.
+“Synchronization will be important to halt Russian offensives toward Ukrainian defensive lines,” said Col. Petro Skyba, a battalion commander of the 3rd Separate Tank Iron Brigade.

 Grueling artillery battles have stepped up in recent weeks in the vicinity of Kupiansk, a strategic town on the eastern edge of Kharkiv province by the banks of the Oskil River.
 The Russian attacks are part of an intensifying push to capture the entire industrial heartland known as the Donbas, which includes the Donetsk and the Luhansk provinces.
 It would be a badly needed victory for the Kremlin as the war enters its second year.

-Note: This story has been corrected to show that Col. Petro Skyba is a battalion commander, not a brigade commander; Dmytro Krasylnykov is commander of the joint group of troops in the Kharkiv region, not head of the Kharkiv military administration; and his last name is Krasylnykov, not Krasylnkov.